ewintram/donation-checker/README.md

 * I would create separate AWS accounts for staging and production in order to deploy the same stack into different environments
 * The pipeline could be created with AWS CDK Pipeline with a Stage for each environment so that deployments can be automated and managed remotely
-* There was no need for environment variables within the application at this stage but I would load environment files into the Docker containers and pull any secrets into the ECS containers via AWS CDK in staging and production
+* There was no need for environment variables within the application at this point but I would load environment files into the Docker containers and pull any secrets from SSM into the ECS containers via AWS CDK in staging and production deployments